joey00072/ARIA/README.md

 - **Tree Search Enhancement:** The method can be incorporated into tree search algorithms to improve sampling efficiency and guide the search towards high-probability paths.

 This technique ensures that even for models with limited capacity, the probability space can be efficiently explored to locate the correct answer without exhaustive sampling.

+## 4. Latent Reasoner

+this paper(https://arxiv.org/pdf/2412.06769) say we can get same perf as full cot with latent reasoning tokens. paper is bad idea. bcs its essientially creating rnn not scable.

+but for reasoners we are need to generate on policy data auto regresively anyway. cold start with latent tokens. run ppo with latent tokens.